I-luk-I/Wart-paper-wallet-generator/README.md

 # Warthog Network multi-threaded paper wallet generator.
-If need to generate one image use:
+If need to generate one wallet use:
 ```cargo run``` or ```cargo build --release```

 To generate a large number of paper wallets use: